-Not implemented-UA has not made progress toward implementing this recommendation since the 24-month followup.
+Not implemented-As reported in our 48-month followup, UA had not made progress toward implementing this recommendation since the 24-month followup.
 Specifically, as reported in the 24-month followup, UA planned to implement log monitoring policies, standards, and procedures that included the recommended elements by December 2021.
 However, in April 2022, UA reported that it changed its approach related to logging and monitoring and is planning to move its individual units' servers to a cloud-based environment that would allow UA's central IT to provide logging and monitoring services for all individual units.
 UA estimated that it will have all individual units' servers transferred to a cloud-based environment by 2025.
 In addition, UA was unable to provide documentation showing that it analyzes security-related information generated by log monitoring across the university.